moisesjpelaez/godot-4-adaptive-audio/README.md

 ![Godot_v4 2 1-stable_win64_Xnk6ccMADr](https://github.com/moisesjpelaez/godot-4-adaptive-audio/assets/24682046/a7150650-a9ea-4f67-b671-b5d4ad43c9f6)
 ![Godot_v4 2 1-stable_win64_22kC4XAct7](https://github.com/moisesjpelaez/godot-4-adaptive-audio/assets/24682046/d8a74a3c-df54-4922-930f-29aea420911e)

-It creates an AdaptiveAudio.tscn file and automatically adds it as an autoload in the current project
+_It creates an AdaptiveAudio.tscn file and automatically adds it as an autoload in the current project._

 **If you close and reopen Godot you can load your saved saved setup:**